TiVo/androidx-media/tivo-docs/DASHEncodingGuidelines.md

 > The time indicated by the [wall clock](https://dashif-documents.azurewebsites.net/Guidelines-TimingModel/master/Guidelines-TimingModel.html#wall-clock) does not necessarily need to match some universal standard as long as the DASH client and service are mutually synchronized.

-Xperi recommends using an explicit **UTCTiming** element with ine of the following methods:
+Xperi recommends using an explicit **UTCTiming** element with one of the following methods:

 1.  `direct` schema &mdash; encoding the time in the *@value* attribute as described in ISO 23009-1 section 5.8.5.7 DASH UTC Timing Schemes, essentially ISO-8601 extended format.
 This method avoids an extra network request to a time server, however the MPD request must not be cached in the Edge servers
 2. `http-iso` or `http-xsdate` schema &mdash;  With this method a separate URL that is never cached returns the date in the respective format